raspberrypilearning/getting-started-with-node-red/worksheet.md

 ## Deploying the flow

 1. Our flow is finished, so we can deploy it.
 Click on the big red **Deploy** button on the top right of the screen.
 A message should pop up at the top saying "Successfully deployed".
-This is similar to pressing the green flag on Scratch or F5 to run your code on Python.
+This is similar to pressing the green flag in Scratch or F5 to run your code in Python.

   ![Deploy flow](images/deploy.png)